ptdewey/blueprinter/README.md

 ### Configuration Files

-By default, Blueprinter looks for one of the following configuration files in either the current Git repository root (if available) or in the home directory:
+By default, Blueprinter looks for a `blueprinter.toml` configuration file in either the current Git repository root (if available) or in the `~/.config/blueprinter` directory:

-- `blueprinter.toml`
-- `.blueprinter.toml`
-- `.blueprinterrc`
-- `.blueprinterrc.toml`
-- `blueprinterrc.toml`

 These files should contain an array with a `template-sources` key, which lists the directories where your templates are stored.